 There is a problem with the memory allocation by SeaScape that causes FireFox to crash on the online monitoring machine.
 Attached you can find an ELOG entry where the problem is explained (SeaScape-Memory.pdf).
 Is there a way to restrict the memory used for the caching of the queried data / plots?

-#2 Updated by Markus Diefenthaler over 5 years ago
+#2 Updated by Markus Diefenthaler about 6 years ago

 Update from Paul: This is the first time in a relatively long time that I've seen the monitor machine freeze, so the situation is much better.
 I know seascape was running, but I don't know about the event display.

-#3 Updated by Markus Diefenthaler over 5 years ago
+#3 Updated by Markus Diefenthaler almost 6 years ago

 - Deferred jquery events are piling up: I think this is most likely the issue, because it seems that the memory leak doesn't occur consistently.
 It could be that a slow spike could cause the deferred objects to pile up as the are constantly being created every set interval (5 seconds I believe).
 I would include a statement to check how many of those objects exist.
 I would be able to clear out those object and reload the data.
 It's tricky, but I'm a little more familiar with ajax calls, and it would make sense that the page slows down if they're piling up.